metalevel-tech/JS-Advanced-React-ProgressBG-Homework/MDN.Exercises/README.md

 # MDN JavaScript Guide

-Here are the exercises I've done while reading the MDN's JavaScript Guide.
+Here are the exercises I've done while reading the MDN's JavaScript Guides, Tutorials and References.

 ## Exercises